mathieuprog/tz/README.md

 {Tz.UpdatePeriodically, []}
 ```

+## Manual time zone data updates

-You may pass the option `:interval_in_days` in order to configure the frequency of the task.
+You may pass the option `:interval_in_days` in order to configure the frequency of the updates.

 ```elixir
 {Tz.UpdatePeriodically, [interval_in_days: 5]}